PetrusTryb/PetrusTryb/README.md

 - :octocat: Programming enthusiast from Poland

 - :man_student: Computer Science student @ Gdańsk University of Technology
+  -  :lion: Member of the Committee for Development of the IT Structure at <a href="https://samorzad.pg.edu.pl/en" target="_blank">Gdańsk Tech Students’ Union</a>
+  -  :man_office_worker: Member of the Board of <a href="https://knping.pl/" target="_blank">PING Cyber-security and Computer Networks Science Club</a>

 - :zap: Interested in: Web Development, Cybersecurity